jbhavya876/Coral-Protocol/README.md

 We welcome contributions!
 Email us at [hello@coralprotocol.org](mailto:hello@coralprotocol.org) or join our Discord [here](https://discord.gg/rMQc2uWXhj) to connect with the developer team.
 Feel free to open issues or submit pull requests.

 Thanks for checking out the project, we hope you like it!

+### Development
+IntelliJ IDEA is recommended for development.
+The project uses Gradle as the build system.

+To clone and import the project:
+Go to File > New > Project from Version Control > Git. enter `git@github.com:Coral-Protocol/agent-fuzzy-p2p-tools.git` Click Clone.

+### Running from IntelliJ IDEA
+You can click the play button next to the main method in the `Main.kt` file to run the server directly from IntelliJ IDEA.